Traveling and Moving

 I moved far away from my immigration court.
 How do I file a motion to change venue?

 If you moved far away from your immigration court, you can request to change your immigration court to one that is closer to you if necessary.
 The way to do this is by submitting a “Motion to Change Venue” to the immigration court where you currently have a hearing scheduled.
-You do not need an attorney to do this: we have included detailed steps and a Motion to Change Venue Template below.
+You do not need an attorney to do this: we have included detailed steps and a template below.
 But if you would like legal assistance, you can find help here.

 First, how do I know if I should file a Motion to Change Venue?